I used to post some of the following at Technorati:

-My books so far are three.
+My books so far are four.
 The first one was a collection of sixteen post-war short stories “Leaving the Alamo, Texas Stories After Vietnam.”
 There’s also a free preview of one of the sixteen stories if you sample the Kindle edition.
 Reviewer Marc Leepson in Vietnam Veteran Magazine called the book “…a first-rate collection…”

 Go to Amazon.com to buy it here.
 The ebook is just 99 cents.
 And if you’re (understandably with self-published stuff) more cautious, you can download a free pdf version here.
 Then, if you find value in what you read, you can go back and blow 99 cents, big spender.